laravel-ja/ja-docs-8.x/original-en/fortify.md

 <a name="disabling-views"></a>
 ### Disabling Views

-By default, Fortify define routes that are intended to return views, such as a login screen or registration screen.
+By default, Fortify defines routes that are intended to return views, such as a login screen or registration screen.
 However, if you are building a JavaScript driven single-page application, you may not need these routes.
 For that reason, you may disable these routes entirely by setting the `views` configuration value within your application's `config/fortify.php` configuration file to `false`:

 ```php
 'views' => false,